garrison0/philterms/posts/mental-representation.md

 ### 3. You can perceive illusions and hallucinations

 An illusion is just a perception that's false.
-If you directly perceived reality, and didn't perceive through mental representations, how could a perception be false? ...
+If you directly perceive reality instead of perceiving reality through mental representations, how could a perception be false?

 Some philosophers work extensively with cognitive science research.
 These philosophers typically distinguish between a mental representation's [format](/posts/format/) and its [content](/posts/mental-content/).
 They use this distinction to argue about: